zlogikon/fend-final/README.md

 ## How to run the project

-Note: I used and highly recommend others use VS Code to to write and run this project
+Note: I used <a href='https://code.visualstudio.com/'>Visual Studio Code</a> to create this project and I highly recommend others use it to run the project as well.

 <ol>
 <li>Clone this repo to your local machine</li>